-Working with the rural Diocese of Wau, we are training teachers.
+Working with the rural Diocese of Wau, we began training teachers.
 Teacher training is the fastest way of bringing better quality education to larger numbers of children and young people .

-We put young people who have completed secondary school through a three-year teacher-training programme.
-Trainee teachers teach in the mornings, and train in the afternoons.
-Through the programme, we are already beginning to improve the quality of education.
+We put young people who had completed secondary school through a three-year teacher-training programme.
+Trainee teachers taught in the mornings, and trained in the afternoons.
+Through the programme, we saw immediate improvements to the quality of education.

-The teacher training programme also addresses another huge challenge – providing viable employment for young people.
-By giving an alternative to joining the militia, we hope to begin building peace for families and communities who have experienced so much suffering.
+The teacher training programme also addressed another huge challenge – providing viable employment for young people.
+By giving an alternative to joining the militia, we hoped to begin building peace for families and communities who have experienced so much suffering.